darshandsoni/jalibut/README.md

 ```

 ## Browser Support
-> Note many browsers not listed below may be compatible.
+> Note: The list below is not exhaustive and serves only as a guideline.
 Please submit a pull request to update the list.

  | Browser | Support
 ---|---|---